-Like Deming, Joseph Juran traveled to Japan to conduct top and middle-level executive seminars.
+The Mid-50s: Like W. Edwards Deming, Joseph Juran travelled to Japan to conduct Quality Management seminars for top and middle-level executives.

-Juran’s Trilogy is an approach to cross-functional management that is composed of three managerial processes: planning, control, and improvement.
+Juran's Quality Trilogy is an approach to cross-functional management composed of three managerial processes: Planning, Control, and Improvement.

-Quality Planning is the activity of developing the products and processes required to meet customer’s needs.
-It involves a series of universal steps which can be abbreviated as follows:
+Quality Planning is the activity of developing the products and processes required to meet customers' needs.
+It involves:

 - Establish quality goals